iKarTehFox/web-clock/README.md

 # Install guide and features
 The documentation for Online Web Clock has moved!
 You can find it in the [Docs](https://online-clock-docs.pages.dev/)!
 There, you can find [installation instructions](https://online-clock-docs.pages.dev/docs/installation) and a [list of all features](https://online-clock-docs.pages.dev/docs).

+#### Firefox notice
+Firefox and other non-Chromium browsers may experience inconsistent clock update behavior.
+This is due to inaccuracies with intervals in the browser's JavaScript engine.
+Read this [section in the docs](https://online-clock-docs.pages.dev/docs/datetime#time-refresh-method) for more info on the workaround.

 # Gallery
 ### Preview of the clock